Understanding Ovarian Cancer

-There isn’t yet a screening test for ovarian cancer, but your physician may perform these tests:
+Although there isn’t yet a screening test for ovarian cancer, your physician may perform these tests:

 If your physician has reason to suspect ovarian cancer, he or she may order a biopsy or laparoscopy, which involve removing a small amount of tissue to check for cancerous cells.

 Once ovarian cancer has been diagnosed, treatment may include surgery to remove the cancerous growth (this is the primary treatment for all types and stages of ovarian cancer); chemotherapy, which uses drugs to kill cancer cells and reduce tumour size; hormonal therapy; and, less frequently, radiation therapy.
 Some women also use complementary or alternative therapies – these do not treat the cancer, but may help with symptoms such as fatigue or stress.
 Always discuss these therapies with a physician.

 When planning treatment, physicians take into account the type of tumour, the grade and stage of the cancer (how it looks and behaves, and how much it has progressed), and whether the patient wants to become pregnant in the future.

 After treatment, women may experience a mixture of physical and emotional challenges.
 In some cases, women have long-term side effects or physical changes that linger after treatment has ended.
 It is important to seek supportive care to help manage the adjustment to life after treatment.

 Physicians will monitor patients closely to check for recurrence of cancer; checkups may include physical exams, bloodwork and imaging tests.
 In addition to medical care, patients may require additional care or support at home.
 Patients can benefit from peer support, home care services and professional counselling.
 In home care services such as companionship, medication reminder and meal preparation can ease the stresses of everyday life during recovery.